Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So Musk has been tweeting out all kinds of lies and misinformation about even what was in the package.

-how important is it for Mike Johnson to be in touch Getting Democratic votes on anything he wants to put on the floor.
+Congressman, how important is it for Mike Johnson to be in touch with Leader Jeffries in terms of getting Democratic votes on anything he wants to put on the state?

 It's critically important.